AshleyEliseClark/Portfolio/README.md

 **Situation:** Instances of fragmented, dated, duplicate data & integrity issues undermined platform reliability and delayed decison-making.

-**Task:** Establish a resilient data infrastructure to resolve inconsistencies, enforce data governance, and enable consistent delivery of clean datasets to support strategic business intelligence analytics.
+**Task:** Establish a resilient data infrastructure to resolve inconsistencies, enforce data governance, and enable consistent delivery of clean datasets to support strategic business intelligence analytics platforms.

 **Action:** Partnered with lines of business to define data requirements.
             Collaborated with Analytics leadership to redesigning schema & implementing new pipelines.